harish-guda/personal-website/content/charity.md

 # Charity Through My Employer

+* [ASU SolarSPELL Initiative](https://solarspell.org/): SolarSPELL is a remarkable organization that supports communities removed from traditional ICT connectivity with digital tools to make better informed decisions and improve their quality of life.
+I got to know of this organization's impact through a friend who works for them.
+Here's a [video](https://www.youtube.com/watch?v=Dbyl5qJ0rqA) that describes this organization's core product and their operational model.[^fn-ict]

 * [Valley of the Sun United](https://vsuw.org/): Through my employer ASU, I participate in [ASU's Pledge](https://unitedway.asu.edu/) every year.
 VSU focuses on multiple issues, including housing and homelessness.
 In the last few years, Arizona has seen the [largest increase in homelessness](https://cronkitenews.azpbs.org/2023/01/13/arizona-led-nation-for-rise-in-homeless-youth-last-year-hud-report-says/) in the US.
 Click [here](https://vsuw.org/donate#donate) to donate.

 * [Dr. John Konopka Memorial Scholarship](https://www.asufoundation.org/colleges-and-programs/schools-and-colleges/w.-p.-carey-school-of-business/dr.-john-konopka-memorial-scholarship-CA124384.html): Dr. Konopka was my colleague in my department, and one of the members of our afternoon coffee-runs.
 The scholarship supports students at the W.P.
 Carey School of Business.
 I donate to this scholarship in his memory.